 Health law wasn’t a ‘silver bullet’

 However, prescription drugs are still far from affordable for many people.
 Despite the recent drop in the uninsured rate, millions of people still do not have health insurance.
-And for those who signed up for coverage during the recent open enrollment period, the prescription plan may not have been much a factor in what insurance you selected.
+And for those who signed up for coverage during the last open enrollment period, the prescription plan may not have been much a factor in what insurance you selected.

 You may not know what your prescription plan covers – even if you looked hard for that information.
 An April 2014 report by Avalere Health said it was difficult to impossible for people to find out which drugs were covered in nearly half of the policies included in the study.